DaqOpen/persistmq/README.md

 ## Contributing

-I welcome contributions to **RobustMQ**!
+I welcome contributions to **PersistMQ**!
 If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request.

 ## License